GippsAero: GA8 Airvan

 Despite the success of the Fatman variants, profitability was too dependent on the roller coaster cycles of the agricultural industry worldwide.
 Subsequently, Gippsland Aeronautics' second new design, the GA8 Airvan, was conceived by directors/designers Furlong and Morgan as a utility transport to replace the Cessna 206/207 and DHC Beaver.
 Recognising the Cessna 206 as "one of the world’s best workhorses", the pair saw the potential niche market for a piston-engine aircraft that could carry more passengers.
 This would improve the operators’ profitability without going to the expense of purchasing a turbine powered aircraft.

 Thus the high wing, eight seat GA8 Airvan was born using the design of the GA200C as a basis.
 Certification commenced in 1993 with the building of the first prototype/proof of concept aircraft.

 After eight years in development, the GA8 Airvan was type-certificated by the Australian Civil Aviation Safety Authority to FAR 23 Amendment 48 requirements in December 2000 and subsequently updated to Amendment 54 status in early 2003.
 This was followed by certification by the United States Federal Aviation Administration and the Canadian Transport Canada in the same year.
 The European Aviation Safety Agency (EASA) certificated the Airvan in 2005.

 The GA8 Airvan has now achieved export sales in the UK, Holland, Germany, Indonesia, New Zealand, South Africa, Botswana, Mozambique, Lesotho, USA, Canada and Belize in Central America, in addition to in-country sales in Western Australia, Queensland, Victoria, South Australia and the Northern Territory.

 In October 2006, Gippsland Aeronautics announced that "the turbocharged prototype aircraft has commenced flight testing.
 The chosen engine is the Lycoming TIO 540 AH1A engine, which is a turbocharged version of the currently installed normally aspirated engine."

-Developments and future products
+Future

 On 18 June 2008, Gippsland Aeronautics announced it had won bidding to take over the type certificate of the GAF Nomad, and would probably be restarting production.
 The twin-engined, 18-seat reborn Nomad will be called the GA18, and will be re-engineered with new engines, propellers, glass cockpit and weight-saving measures.

-It is planned to bring it into service after the development and certification of the new 10-seat GA10.
+The GA18 was originally planned to enter into service after the development and certification of the new 10-seat GA10 was completed, however by August 2020 development of the GA18 had ceased.

-In December 2009, Mahindra Aerospace Pvt.
-Ltd. (MAPL), belonging to Mahindra Group of India acquired a 75.1% majority stake.

-In March 2011, at the 2011 Australian International Airshow, GippsAero announced the GA10.
-A development of the 8-seat GA8 Airvan piston-engined aircraft, the GA10 design has been stretched and re-engined with a turboprop engine to increase seating and payload capacity.
-It is planned for its first flight to take place in October 2011 and be ready for service in March 2013.
-This was subsequently delayed to 2014, but by late 2020 development had ceased altogether before the GA18 had been brought to market.